Subaru EA engine: EA-82

-The Subaru EA-82 engine was originally intended to be a 2.0L engine as its prototypes were, but Subaru destroked it to 1.8L for production.
+The Subaru EA-82 engine was originally intended to be a 2.0 L engine as its prototypes were, but Subaru destroked it to 1.8 L for production.
 The EA82 was produced from 1984 to 1994.
 It came either with carburetor, single point fuel injection, or multi port fuel injection and hydraulic lifters.
 Most of the technical advancements introduced to the EA82 were utilized in the next generation Subaru EJ engine, specifically, the SOHC valvetrain, and multi-point fuel injection.